 Management and administration

-- use of common property, personal property, equipment, services, and amenities
+- use of and access to common property, equipment, services, and amenities on common property

 - use of swimming pools, barbeques or other common property